nikitavoloboev/data/docs/health/skin-care.md

 I try not to touch my face with dirty hands together with minimizing frowning and ideally sleeping on my back or side.
 I shower after any exercise I do.

-Occasionally applying [Nutrition cream](https://pyunkangyul.us/products/nutrition-cream-100ml) is supposedly useful too although doubt it's that useful if I am already doing above routine.
+Occasionally applying [Nutrition cream](https://pyunkangyul.us/products/nutrition-cream-100ml) could be useful too but is [certainly not necessary](https://www.youtube.com/watch?v=k3aIeABbNvY).

 [Skin Care Addiction subreddit](https://www.reddit.com/r/SkincareAddiction/) is insightful.